Victorian Interiors Social and Cultural Influences on Victorian Interior Design

 Natural boar bristles were not replaced by DuPont's more sanitary nylon bristles (Dr. West's Miracle Tuft brush) until 1938, to the lasting gratitude of boars everywhere.

-Prior to the Victorian age, soap was a home-based product, made in small quantities.
-It was effective but harsh and not very pleasant.
+Prior to the Victorian age, it was a home-based product, made in small quantities.
+It was effective but ifteb harsh and not very pleasant.

 When Americans bathed once or twice a year, its deficiencies could be tolerated.
-But, the Victorian Era saw the beginning of regular weekly bathing.
+But the Victorian Age saw the beginning of regular weekly bathing.
 A better soap was needed.

 The call was answered by American industry soon after Michel Eugène Chevreul, a French chemist investigating the properties of fatty acids, figured out the chemical constituents of soap.